scuben/dory/README.md

 If you're using Network Manager/DNSMasqd to do NAT and/or share internet with the computer you are installing dory on, stop.
-You'd need to configure dory's built in DNSmasq to do the same, which is not trivial, out of scope, and porbably more than you're barganing for.
+You'd need to configure dory's built in DNSmasq to do the same, which is not trivial, out of scope, and probably more than you're bargaining for.

 If you are on Mac, you can choose which port to bind the dnsmasq container to.
 In your dory config file, adjust the setting under `dory -> dnsmasq -> port`.
 You probably want